Nusa Penida has a relatively new beach destination but has a remarkable charm named Diamond Beach.

 Diamond Beach is in Pekujutan Village, Klungkung, Nusa Penida, which is in one area with Atuh Beach.
 To reach it, you have to go down the stairs with a length of about 25 meters, need to be careful to go down these stairs because it’s a bit steep.
 About 10 minutes down the stairs, then you will see the beauty of Diamond Beach up close which really spoils your eyes.

 The view from the top on Diamond Beach is one legitimately from the postcards.
 A shocking white shoreline, satiny blue water, limestones, and palm trees are making a fantasy goal.
-Precious stone Beach is beyond question something you should do on Bali.
+Precious stone Beach is beyond question something you should do in Bali, Indonesia.